NLaff/Lafferty.co-v2/content/reviews/mailgun.md

 +++
 date = "2021-07-23"
-description = "Mailgun is an email service provider that sends 20+ billion emails/month.
-Mailgun powers some of the world's leading communication tools." tags = ["reviews", "email"] title = "Mailgun by Pathwire Review | A Leading Email Provider" showtoc = true
+description = "Mailgun is an email service provider that sends 20+ billion emails/month and powers some of the world's leading communication tools." tags = ["reviews", "email"] title = "Mailgun by Pathwire Review | A Leading Email Provider" showtoc = true